-Signed integers that can be represented in one word i.e. modulus less than 224.
+Signed integers that can be represented in one word that is, modulus less than $2^{}24$ .
 Arguments of this type can be passed to any function that expects a number or integer but the type of the result will not necessarily be a logical value.
 They are used extensively by the compiler, and there are a class of functions to handle them.